 May out-of-town friends/family visit overnight?
 What are the lodging options?

 Yes.
 Guests are welcome in your home.
 Also, guest suites are available for a per-night fee.

 Yes.
 This is your home.

 What is the food like at Willamette View?

-Under the leadership of a food and beverage manager and our executive chef, the dining at Willamette View is relying more heavily on fresh, local and sustainable ingredients and more innovative fare – all created for today’s more discerning seniors.
+Under the leadership of a food and beverage director and our executive chef, dining at Willamette View is about fresh, local and sustainable ingredients and innovative fare – all created for today’s discerning seniors.

 What if I want to have a family reunion or potluck dinner?
 Are there places to hold large gatherings at Willamette View?

 Yes.
-Our catering staff can assist you in hosting small to large events in various settings on our campus.
+Hosting small to large events can occur in various settings on our campus.

 May guests/family join me for meals?

 Yes.
 You may use your meal plan to purchase meals for guests at any of our campus eateries.